 There is a demand for industrial properties that can be directly served by rail.
-The opportunities for new rail-served industry in Kent County are currently extremely limited.
+The opportunities for new rail-served industrial parcels in Kent County are currently extremely limited.

 DCR sees the potential market for a multimodal freight terminal that will attract rail shipments by businesses whose properties do not have direct rail access.
 This study's overview of data from the Delmarva Freight Plan supports their conclusion.

-Converting long distance truck trips to rail will reduce truck vehicle-miles travelled and reduce wear and tear on roads.
+Converting long distance truck trips to rail will reduce regional truck vehicle-miles travelled, which will reduce wear and tear on roads and will reduce emissions of air pollutants.